-The REIT has been advised of the following developments in respect of matters pertaining to the Holman Grand Hotel (the "Hotel") located in Charlottetown, Prince Edward Island and which is owned and operated by HII.
-HII filed for protection under the Companies' Creditors Arrangement Act (Canada) on September 9, 2011.
+The REIT may have potential liabilities and be subject to potential recoveries as a result of the acquisition of Canmarc with respect to matters pertaining to the Holman Grand Hotel (the "Hotel") located in Charlottetown, Prince Edward Island and which is owned and operated by HII.

+As mentioned above, HII filed for protection under the Companies' Creditors Arrangement Act (Canada) on September 9, 2011.

 Dyne Holdings Limited ("Dyne"), an indirect wholly-owned subsidiary of Canmarc acquired from HII in May 2010 in connection with the initial public offering of Canmarc, is the owner of the land on which the Hotel was built (the "Land").
-The Hotel was acquired by HII from Dyne pursuant to an agreement dated April 2010, and HII acquired a leasehold interest in respect of the Land under a ground lease entered into between Dyne and HII in May 2010.
-Pursuant to the provisions of the ground lease, HII agreed to construct the Hotel on the Land.
+The Hotel was acquired by HII from Dyne pursuant to an agreement dated April 2010, and HII acquired a leasehold interest in respect of the Land under a ground lease (the "Ground Lease") entered into between Dyne and HII in May 2010.
+Pursuant to the provisions of the Ground Lease, HII agreed to construct the Hotel on the Land.

 Dyne is indebted to the Prince Edward Island Century 2000 Fund Inc. (the "Century Fund") under a secured loan contracted by Dyne in November 2008 to finance the construction of the Hotel (the "Loan").
 The Loan is secured by a collateral mortgage in favour of the Century Fund over the Land.
 The Loan was guaranteed by HII in September 2009 and assumed by HII in April 2010 as part of the conveyance of the Hotel to HII by Dyne in connection with Canmarc's subsequent initial public offering.
-At such time an amount of \$3,740,912 was drawn down under the Loan.
+At such time an amount of approximately \$3.7 million was drawn down under the Loan.
 Dyne however remained liable under the Loan and was indemnified by HII in respect thereof.
 HII also agreed to use its best efforts to assist Dyne to obtain a release of the obligations of Dyne from the Century Fund.
-The REIT has been advised by Canmarc that, at such time, it had determined that it was not required to reflect the Loan in its financial statements as a result of its assumption by HII.